 ACCOUNTING MAJOR (B.A.
-Degree) \\ 6 hours in a specific track, defined below ......6 MGT 2451 Legal Environment of Business ......3 Total: 42 FINANCIAL ACCOUNTING TRACK Total: 6 ACCOUNTING Minor Total: 18
+Degree) \\ 6 hours in a specific track, defined below......6 Select one of the following ......3 Total: 45 FINANCIAL ACCOUNTING TRACK Total: 6 ACCOUNTING Minor Total: 18

 ACCOUNTING Courses

 ACC 1901 PRINCIPLES OF ACCOUNTING I

 A study of the accounting principles with emphasis on the use and analysis of financial information for decision-making purposes.